 An independent international peer review panel (2011) agreed with the ICCVAM draft test method recommendations that an in vitro test method may be used as an initial screen to identify substances with the potential to enhance or inhibit activation of the estrogen receptor.
 The panel of 16 expert scientists from six countries reviewed data from the validation study, made recommendations on future studies that could further enhance the usefulness of the BG1Luc ER TA test method, and commented on draft performance standards that could be used to expedite the evaluation of similar test methods.

 Corrections to the Peer Review Panel Report (August 2011)

 This document lists changes made to the report by the peer review panel members that were inadvertently omitted in the printed version of the report.
 The electronic version of the report available above includes these corrections.
 If you have a printed copy of this report, please print this document and keep it with the printed report.
 We apologize for any inconvenience.

-NICEATM also nominated the BG1Luc ER TA test methods for evaluation in Tox21.
-The assays have now been adapted to a high throughput format using 1536-well plates by the National Center for Advancing Translational Sciences and have been used to screen all compounds in the Tox21 10K chemical library.
-More about the Tox21 program
+NICEATM nominated the BG1Luc ER TA agonist and antagonist assays for evaluation and adoption by the Tox21 program.
+The assays have now been translated to a high throughput format using 1536-well plates by the National Center for Advancing Translational Sciences and have been used to screen all compounds in the Tox21 10K chemical library.
+More about NICEATM support of the Tox21 program